ericrogler/Green-Book/README.md

 # ReadMe

 Welcome to the New Teacher Guide (or "The Green Book").
-Included is a short reminder of the repository license and how to navigate the repository for users unfamiliar with Github.
+Included is how to navigate the repository for users unfamiliar with Github.

-## License

 ## Navigating on BOTH Mobile + Desktop